adrianreed/ansible_zenoss_staged_restart/README.md

 # (Work on progress)
+# Zenoss Maintenance Staged Restart
-# This playbook runs a maintenance staged restart on a multi host Zenoss deployment
+Runs a maintenance staged restart on a multi host Zenoss deployment

 ## Description
 This playbook can be used to perform a maintenance staged restart of a multi host Zenoss deployment as described in the following official article: